 - Maji Pool Bar

-First up, we have Animal Kingdom Lodge’s quick-service restaurant, The Mara.
-I can’t say enough good things about this location.
-The food and service have always been great, even when it’s crowded.
+First, Animal Kingdom Lodge’s counter service restaurant is The Mara.
+I can’t say enough good things about The Mara.

 The Mara is set up similar to other counter services.
 A line forms in the middle where you’ll order food.
 The cast member will give you a pager to return and pick up your order when it’s ready.

 Here is a picture of the lunch menu I took on one of my visits.
 There are several made-to-order sandwich options, ribs, rotisserie chicken, and falafel bites for vegetarians.

 For breakfast, you’ll find items like Mickey-shaped waffles, a French toast platter, a savanna platter, bacon and Gruyere quiche, and hot and cold cereals.
 You can preview the menu here on Disney’s site.

 First, we have the crispy chicken and bacon sandwich.
 My dad ordered this and enjoyed it.
 Coming from him, that says a lot since he’s a picky eater.

 In case you can’t tell, it’s a massive sandwich that could easily be split between two people.
 There are two chicken breast filets between the Ciabatta bread.

 On a different visit, I had forgotten how large this sandwich was and ordered one to take back to my room one evening.